MapoMagpie/eh-view-enhance/README.md

 ## <a name="operates">Operates</a>

 1. On the gallery or author homepage, click `<🎑>` at the bottom left to start browsing.
 You can drag this element to any position in the CONF panel.
-2. After a moment, the thumbnails will be displayed in a grid on the page.
+1. After a moment, the thumbnails will be displayed in a grid on the page.
 Click on any thumbnail to enter the big image viewing mode.
+1. More information can be found in `CONF` -> `Help` or [here](HELP.md)

 ## <a name="feedback">Feedback</a>